packages

 <chr> <int>

-Quokka data offer a nice example of what to look for when data points have been obscured.
-When plotted, obscured occurrence data appear as if points were placed onto a grid 1.
+Quokka data offer a nice example of what to look for when data points have been obfuscated.
+When plotted, obfuscated occurrence data appear as if points were placed onto a grid 3.

 # remove records with missing coordinates